 Can Dogs Take Advil for Joint Pain?

 Advil or ibuprofen is a steroidal anti-inflammatory drug intended for humans; dogs have their own anti-inflammatory drugs that they can use, and Advil does not belong to them at all.
 It is toxic to dogs and causes systemic problems, damaging the intestines and kidneys.
 Never give this medicine to your dog on your own.
 If you need a painkiller for your dog, consult your veterinarian.
-You can first try using supplements for dog joint pain, but first check out if your dog has one of the symptoms of dog joint pain.
+You can first try using supplements for dog joint, but first check out if your dog has one of the symptoms of dog joint pain.

 Can Dogs Take Aspirin for Joint Pain?